practicalli/practicalli-clojurescript-landingpage/README.md

 - `resources/public/index.html`
 - `resources/public/css`
 - `resources/public/images`

-Also copy the following file to `/docs/cljs-out/` directory

-- `resources/public/cljs-out/dev-main.js`

 Committing these files in the `/docs` directory will update [the test environment for this project](https://practicalli.github.io/practicalli-landing-page/), allowing deployed changes to be viewed before pushing to live.